juniomata/30DaysMapChallenge/README.md

 **Mapping My Running Journey**

 I picked up a new habit in 2024: jogging!
 For Day 15 (My Data), I mapped my running routes across NYC.
 The heatmap reveals my favorite spots, and no surprise, parks are my go-to!
-Hudson River Greenway, Chelsea Park, Central Park, Prospect Park, and Astoria Park have been my top running destinations.
+Hudson River Greenway, Brooklyn Bridge Park, Central Park, Prospect Park, and Astoria Park have been my top running destinations.
 I hate running in the middle of the city.
-Too many intersections, too many stops and it totally kills the rhythm.
+Too many intersections, too many stops, and it totally kills the rhythm.
 Looking at this map, I’m wondering… should I switch things up and explore new routes?
 Any suggestions?

 <div style="text-align: center;"><img src="day15_mydata\day15_myrunningroutes.png" style="width:70%;"></div>